-Cut-off frequency of the low-pass filter and boost-up gain are controlled from the register in read channel block.
+Cut-off frequency of the low-pass filter and boost-up gain are controlled from the register in read channel by an instruction of the serial data signal from MPU (M5).
 The MPU optimizes the cut-off frequency and boost-up gain according to the transfer frequency of each zone.

-Figure 4.5 Frequency characteristic of programmable filter
+Figure 4.6 Frequency characteristic of programmable filter